 If you have trouble getting a successful build in the previous step, you can find answers to common Deploy build errors in this section of our knowledge base.

-Once you have a successful Deploy build, you can assign it to the same Channel you configured the Appflow SDK to
+Once you have a successful Deploy build, you can assign it to the same Channel you configured the Live Update SDK to

 listen to when you installed it by clicking the